NSLS-II-BMM/BeamlineManual/intro.rst

 The collimated light is delivered to a double crystal monochromator (DCM).
-The DCM has pairs of Si(111) and Si(311) crystals which are accessed by translating the DCM vacuum vessel laterally.
+The DCM has pairs of Si(111) and Si(311) crystals which are accessed by :numref:`translating the DCM vacuum vessel laterally (Section %s) <change-crystals>` .
 A transition between the two crystal sets takes about 2 minutes.

 After the DCM, we have a toroidal focusing mirror followed by a flat harmonic rejection mirror.
-One or both of these mirrors is in the beam depending on the configuration of the XAS experiment in the end station.
+One or both of these mirrors is in the beam depending on :numref:`the configuration of the XAS experiment (Section %s) <change-mode>` in the end station.
 Because the beam is deflected upward after the collimating mirror, at least one of the mirrors after the DCM must be used in order to deflect the beam through the lengthy transport pipe and into the end station.

 Because the collimating mirror is at a fixed angle, it only serves as a harmonic rejection mirror above an energy determined by its